Verified July 2026 · Cited to primary sources

 Grade CCJC-1295

-A GHRH analog — usually the long-acting "with DAC" version — that one human study shows raises GH/IGF-1, but no trial shows it builds muscle or burns fat.
+A GHRH analog, usually the long-acting "with DAC" version, that one human study shows raises GH/IGF-1.
+No trial shows it builds muscle or burns fat.

 Grade BSermorelin